sajibcse68/MyDailyLearn/Git/GitCheatSheet.md

 $ git checkout <branch-name> -f            # Return to persent state by force
 $ git checkout -- <filename1> <filename2>  # Discard all changes of file1 and file2
 $ git checkout origin/master <file-name>   # Reset a file with origin/master
+$ git checkout remote/branch -- <dir>      # Take only a folder changes of a specific branch
 ```
 #### Cherry-pick
 ```